Micaliang/P156872_LIANG_HAIZHU_STQD6324_Assignment1/README.md

 - **Characteristics**:
   - No missing values.
   - Setosa is completely linearly separable from the other two species; Versicolor and Virginica exhibit natural feature overlap and are non‑linearly separable.
-The dataset is a standard benchmark for classification algorithms.

 ---